otherguy/roomba-wifi/README.md

 5	DD		Device Detect Input (active low), can be used to wake Roomba from sleep 6	GND		Roomba battery ground
 7	GND

 ## Support on Beerpay

-Hey dude!
-Help me out for a couple of :beers:!
+If this is useful to you in any way, you can buy me a :beer:!

 [![Beerpay](https://beerpay.io/darkwinternight/roomba-wifi/badge.svg?style=beer-square)](https://beerpay.io/darkwinternight/roomba-wifi)  [![Beerpay](https://beerpay.io/darkwinternight/roomba-wifi/make-wish.svg?style=flat-square)](https://beerpay.io/darkwinternight/roomba-wifi?focus=wish)